adrienrn/loopback-supertokens/README.md

 Yet, it would be nice to be able to express the relationship between a `Playlist` entity and its owner, i.e. a `User` entity, leverage Loopback features to their fullest (inclusion resolvers and repositories) and ensure foreign key constraints in the database.
 This is a fairly typical use case where one service needs to tap into the logic (subscribe) of another service and replicate parts of its data.

-`loopback-supertokens` promotes a webhook pattern that integrates with SuperTokens' _post_ callbacks such as `signUpPost` and `signInPost` and lets us handle the request the Loopback way.
-[Read more on "Why a webhook pattern?"](#why-webhooks) below.

-1. With SuperTokens `signUpPost` callback and `SupertokensWebhookHelper` class provided by `loopback-supertokens`, we dispatch an event to a webhook endpoint;
-1. Our webhook endpoint receives said event and use `SupertokensWebhookHelper` to verify the authenticity of the request/event;
-1. We persist the user to our database;

-### Prepare entities

 ```ts
 import { Entity, model, property } from '@loopback/repository';